roast rib of beef with perfect gravy

 - salt and pepper

-Place the carrots in the pan with all the other ingredients and put on high heat.
+5.For the carrots, place them in the pan with all the other ingredients and put on high heat.
 When they start sizzling vigorously, pour in some boiling water just to cover them.
-Cook on high heat until the water reduces completely – check if soft enough and add more water if they need cooking further, then reduce again.
+Cook on high heat until the water reduces completely – check if tender enough and add more water if they need cooking further, then reduce again.